SyamilC/Red-Flagger/chrome_extension/README.md

 This is the bonus client-side browser demo.
 It runs inside Chrome without calling the FastAPI server.

+For the main assignment walkthrough, use the FastAPI mobile auditor UI from the project root README.
+Use this extension when demonstrating the extra browser-side component.

 ## What Works Now

 - Manifest V3 extension.